Larry Turner (basketball)

-Larry Turner (born December 29, 1982) is the high school coach of the Weber School Rams and former American professional basketball player.
+Larry Turner (born December 29, 1982) is the high school coach of the Weber School Rams and former professional basketball player.

 Playing career

 He played college basketball at Tennessee State.
 He is a 6'11" center and was formerly signed by the Los Angeles Lakers as a free agent.

-From mid- to late 2010, he was playing with BC Odessa in the Ukrainian Basketball Super League.
+From mid- to late 2010, he was playing with BC Odesa in the Ukrainian Basketball Super League.

 On 30 October 2015, he moved to Cypriot club APOEL and helped his team to win the Cypriot Cup.

 Coaching career

-Larry Turner retired from playing after the 2015-2016 season and began coaching at The Weber School for the 2016-2017 basketball season.
+Larry Turner retired from playing after the 2015–2016 season and began coaching at The Weber School for the 2016-2017 basketball season.

 Personal life

 Larry Turner runs a basketball camp called LarryTurnerSports during the summer.